domkris/AuthDemo/README.md

 </td>
 <td  colspan="2">

-- **Step 1: User send request to approve the Chore** <br>
+- **Step 1: User send a request to approve the Chore** <br>
-    Server checks user's HTTP Authorization header for JWT bearer token and User's Claims in the Access Token.
+    Server checks user's HTTP Authorization header for the JWT bearer token and User's Claims in the Access Token.
-    If Access Token and User's Claims are valid go to 1b midstep and then to step 2.<br><br>
+    If Access Token and User's Claims are valid, go to 1b midstep and then to step 2.<br><br>

-- **Step 1b: Validation of Access Token (Auth Handler)**<br>
+- **Step 1b: Validation of the Access Token (Auth Handler)**<br>
-    We do this on each Authorized Endpoint to make sure that User's Access Token was not invalidated (User was deactivated, changed role, email or password).<br><br>
+    We do this on each Authorized Endpoint to make sure that the User's Access Token was not invalidated (User was deactivated, changed role, email or password).<br><br>
 - **Step 2: Validation of Chore** <br>
    Server sends requests to DB to check for Chore.
 Db sends response to the Server. <br><br>
 - **Step 3: Update of Chore**<br>
-    Server sends request to DB to update a Chore.
+    Server sends a request to DB to update a Chore.
 DB updates a Chore and sends data to the Server.<br><br>
-- **Step 4: Server sends response to the User**<br>
+- **Step 4: Server sends a response to the User**<br>

 </td>
 </tr>